 “I have two religions in my head and I can’t decide which God is more powerful yet” said my eight year old cousin.
 Born into a Buddhist father and a Christian mother, it is understandable why she feels so.
 She would occasionally go to a Buddhist Temple and pay homage and donations to the monks … Continue reading Faith & Childhood

-Our first contributor Khant Nyein Win questions to what extent we are prioritizing selfies over real-life experiences while traveling.
 What comes to your mind when you heard "traveling"?
 I might be going against the odds here but I bet the term "selfie" will come out from many of you.
-"What would be a good place … Continue reading Selfies: An Essential Element of Traveling?
+"What would be a good place to take a photo? what kind of places or scenery would make my photo epic?
+How many likes can … Continue reading Selfies: An Essential Element of Traveling?

 It has been very chaotic in Myanmar right now; peace process and ethnic minorities, Rakhine issues and other ineffective developments.
 Adding up to that, there have been signs that question the country’s transition towards democracy such as arresting journalists and suspending students.
 One could try catching up with the news but every morning one woke … Continue reading Inclusiveness in Our Democracy